-Do I choose to be unhealthy or healthy?
+Do you choose to be unhealthy or healthy?

 I’m part of that healthy minority.
 And I want to stay there.

-Do I choose to be a failure or successful?
+Do you choose to be a failure or successful?

 “The successful person has the habit of doing the things failures don’t like to do.
 They don’t like doing them either necessarily.
 But their disliking is subordinated to the strength of their purpose.”Steven Covey, The 7 Habits of Highly Successful People

 I can’t succeed in doing so without physical fitness and the mental well-being that comes with it.

 Do you choose to be a push-over or relentless?

 If I give in and don’t work out today, I’ll lose a bit of the momentum I’ve built up by pushing myself to work out even when I didn’t feel like it in the past.
 And if I keep giving in, I’ll eventually become a push-over.

 But if I do the opposite and go work out, I’ll build momentum.
 And the more momentum I build, the more relentless I become.

 Do you choose to be selfish or unselfish?

 My 100-year-old future self is counting on me to stay fit and fight aging so that he can hold his great-grandchildren and walk up and down stairs without support, and achieve his long-term fitness goal of being an “Old-lympian.”